How to Prune Rosemary

 Fedele offers the following tips on how to prune your rosemary plants:

-- Start with a sharp, clean pair of pruning shears.
+- Start with a sharp, clean pair of pruning shears or garden scissors.
 Sterilize your pruning shears by wiping the blades with rubbing alcohol or bleach, then rinse the shears and dry them off with a clean cloth.
 “You should do this when pruning any plants,” she says, “but especially herbs or edibles.”

 - Remove any dead or faded flowers.